What a Due-on-Sale Clause Does

 How This Connects to Estate Planning

-For all other real property loans, the federal Garn-St. Germain Act applies directly.
-That means lenders cannot enforce a due-on-sale clause when property is transferred into a living trust where the borrower remains a beneficiary, when a spouse or child inherits the home, or in several other common estate planning scenarios.
-This protection is why transferring a mortgaged home into a trust does not trigger the loan becoming due in full.
+For all other real estate loans, including due-on-sale clauses in modern mortgages, the federal Garn-St. Germain Act applies directly.
+Lenders cannot enforce a due-on-sale clause when property is transferred into a living trust where the borrower remains a beneficiary.
+They also cannot trigger the clause when a spouse or child inherits the home.

 P.L.
 97-320, section 341, applies in accordance with its terms to all real property loans other than those described in paragraph 1 of this section.